-In 1957 The Pulitzer Fiction Jury unanimously recommended the award to Elizabeth Spencer’s third novel, The Voice at the Back Door.
-The novel was part of her Mississippi Cycle.
-It used the story of a local sheriff’s campaign to examine corruption and racial violence in the American South -particularly a small town’s execution of its black citizens.
-The Pulitzer Advisory Board overruled the Jury and issued no award in 1957.
-Per The Paris Review and The New York Times, “Some critics have said that Ms. Spencer’s candor about virulent segregationist racism was the reason.”
+In 1957, The Pulitzer Fiction Jury unanimously recommended the award be given to Elizabeth Spencer’s third novel, The Voice at the Back Door, the story of a local sheriff’s campaign to examine corruption and racial violence in the American South, in particular a small town’s execution of its black citizens.
+The novel was apparently part of her “Mississippi Cycle.”